SPARTACUS5329/SPARTACUS5329.github.io/README.md

 <h1>Negatives</h1>

 1. There is no database so after a simple reload, all of the data will be lost
-2. Ideally there would be two different routes for To-Do List and Notes i.e. `/todo` and `/notes`
+2. Ideally there would be different routes for each component
 3. Because of no framework used, storing states is difficult
 4. In the To-Do List, some characters are not allowed in the `id` of a div hence they become impossible to delete.
-This can be solved by using
+This can be solved by using a framework like React.